Wooloowin - Lutwyche

 What are some of the major infrastructure and planning changes likely to influence the Wooloowin - Lutwyche SA2?

-Key infrastructure and planning changes likely to influence the Wooloowin - Lutwyche SA2 include: Greville (Construction); Lamington Markets (Dev.
-Application); 260 MacArthur Avenue Hamilton - Silverstone Development (Planning); Lutwyche Market Central - Internal Reconfiguration & Tenancy Expansion (Dev.
+Key infrastructure and planning changes likely to influence the Wooloowin - Lutwyche SA2 include: Greville (Construction); Lamington Markets (Approved); 260 MacArthur Avenue Hamilton - Silverstone Development (Planning); Lutwyche Market Central - Internal Reconfiguration & Tenancy Expansion (Dev.
 Approval); and TARA (Dev.
 Application).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Wooloowin - Lutwyche SA2?

-Infrastructure development impacting the Wooloowin - Lutwyche SA2 spans multiple sectors including Residential Development, Precincts & Urban Renewal, and Communities, Precincts & Urban Renewal, among others.
+Infrastructure development impacting the Wooloowin - Lutwyche SA2 spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Precincts & Urban Renewal, among others.

 What is the scale of infrastructure investment impacting the Wooloowin - Lutwyche SA2?